You want them to buy from you.

 - Here’s something I’ve found the hard way working with hundreds of Amazon sellers of all sizes, operating in pretty much every competitive niche you can think of.
 Good branding (and good ‘perception’) tears down, destroys, literally annihilates many conversion barriers.
 If they know and trust your brand, here’s what happens: They don’t need to be convinced (takes out the copywriting barriers), they don’t need to be assured (takes out the trust barrier) and they don’t need to be provoked (takes down the call to action barrier).
 Instead of “Maybe I should look around if there’s something better”, you push your customers towards “Take my money, already”.
 To me, that is the Best.
 Thing.
 Ever.

 - Branding = online gold.
 Google loves brands – because people love brands.
 Brands get higher organic rankings, better click-through rates, more social media engagement and best ROIs on ads.
 Brands need fewer backlinks to rank (and they get way more than you do without even trying).
 Their domain authority is through the roof – they’ve got it all figured out.
 It’s unreasonable, even unfair.
 But that’s how it is.
 If you want to clock better organic rankings, you need to work on your brand.
 This applies for all sales channels including e-commerce, especially Amazon.
 If you’ve got a brand that sells, you get better engagement, higher CTR and more positive reviews.
 You tick most boxes required to rank higher in Amazon.
-This is something that we use incredibly effectively in our Amazon marketing and ranking processes.
-To know more about how we’ve ranked hundreds of products using home-grown, result-oriented processes, do feel free to drop us a line here.
+This is something that we use incredibly effectively in our Amazon product ranking offerings.
+To know more about how we’ve ranked hundreds of products using home-grown, result-oriented processes, view our case studies here.